KushalJeetKumawat/Cyclistic-Journey-Analytics/README.md

 **Tableau Visualization**

-- The final dataset was imported into Tableau Public, where four interactive dashboards was created.
+- The final dataset was imported into Tableau Public, where four interactive dashboards were created.
-- These dashboards highlight seasonal and weather trends, operational efficiency accross locations, top performing start and destination points,and detailed summer ride patterns.
+- These dashboards highlight seasonal and weather trends, operational efficiency across locations, top performing start and destination points, and detailed summer ride patterns.
 - Users can explore the data through built-in parameters and filters such as month selection, usertype filtering, weather filtering, and metric toggles.
 - The visualizations present the SQL analysis in a clear and accessible form for decision making.